freQuensy23-coder/manim-gpt/README.md

 - 🤖 **AI-Powered**: Uses Gemini AI to generate Manim code from natural language
 - 🎥 **Automatic Rendering**: Creates high-quality MP4 videos
 - 🎵 **Background Music**: Automatically adds background music to all videos
-- 🔄 **Auto-Fix**: AI reviews and fixes rendering errors automatically
+- 🔄 **Auto-Fix**: AI automatically fixes rendering errors and lets you iterate on the result
 - ⚡ **Fast**: Medium quality rendering for quick results

 ## How to Use